In Kentucky, applicants looking to earn their GED diploma have the option to take the exam online or at an official GED testing center.

 The GED exam is fully computerized.
 Paper-based testing is not an option anymore.

 Kentucky passed legislation to cover the cost of GED testing for first-time test-takers through the KY Skills U program.
-As the cost of the four GED tests is huge ($120 when taken at a test center), this important step had broken down that barrier.
+As the cost of the four GED tests is huge ($144 when taken online or at a test center), this important step has broken down that barrier.

-- In Kentucky, you must be 19, or be 18 and legally withdrawn from school for no less than 90 days.
+- In Kentucky, you must be 19 years of age or 18 and legally withdrawn from school for no less than 90 days.
 Local school superintendents may choose to waive the 90-day wait period.

 - In Kentucky, test-takers are required to be state residents with current Kentucky mailing addresses.